 I was wondering about Action Comics 254 because it is an early Supergirl story, and I wanted to see what was different about Supergirl compared to the modern version of her.
-It is interesting to see Supergirl actually look like a girl wearing a dress and stuff, and not like a teenage whore wearing a super-short skirt (get it? super short?
-Aah my jokes are wasted on you guys) that might as well be a belt.
+It is interesting to see Supergirl actually look like a girl wearing a dress and stuff, and not like a teenage whore wearing a super-short skirt (get it?
+Super short?
+Aah, my jokes are wasted on you guys).

 In this story, Supergirl is posing like a foster child as a cover, because Superman told her to, and back when Action Comics 254 was published, little girls did what their elders told them to, or they would get a black eye.
 Man, Superman giving Supergirl a black eye, I would sure like to see that.
 Anyway, Supergirl posing as Linda Lee gets adopted by a couple of swindlers who sell bogus super-potion or something.